justinalsing/dlmmc/README.md

 **Test suite and code validation**

 A more comprehensive test suite is provided in `dlm_validation_tests.ipynb`.
 In this notebook we run through the suite of DLM models in dlmmc, generating mock data and running the DLM on those mock data, for each model in turn.
-This acts as both a test suite to check the install has worked robustly (ie., all of the models run to completion without error), and aslo serves as a set of validation tests (demonstrating that the input parameters are recovered correctly, within posterior uncertainties, for each model).
+This acts as both a test suite to check the install has worked robustly (ie., all of the models run to completion without error), and also serves as a set of validation tests demonstrating that the input parameters are recovered correctly, within posterior uncertainties, for each model.

+For testing that your MPI set-up works, run the `dlm_lat_alt_mpi_run.py` script with iter=3, warmup=1 as described above and check that it completes without error.
+(Note: this will run very short MCMC chains (only 3 samples!) so stan will throw lots of warnings about lack of convergence, which you can ignore for this test!)

 ### Citing this code